Case Study

 Key Takeaway

-When asset selection, market timing, and leverage are aligned, results compound.
+When asset selection, leverage, and market timing are aligned, the results are significant.

 This case study demonstrates the difference between: